Regulations of the Finnish Financial Ombudsman Service (FINE)

 The Complaints Boards can apply a simplified procedure to issues that have an established resolution practice or are unambiguous in terms of the application of the law or contractual terms.

-In simplified procedure, the Board is only composed of the Chairperson.
+In the simplified procedure, the Board is solely composed of the Chairperson.
 The decision of applying the simplified procedure to a case is made by the Secretary acting as the presenting official for the Section in question.
 If necessary, the Chairperson can decide to refer the case to the relevant Complaints Board or Section.

 Extended Section of the Insurance Complaints Board